RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-equipment-manager.md

 ![GRM Equipment Manager Navigation Tree](/img/service-specific-ux-design/grm-equipment-manager-nav-tree-details.png)

-1. **Tree Structure** - equipment is organized into a hierarchy with expandable and collapsible elements.
+1. **Tree Structure** - Equipment is organized into a hierarchy with expandable and collapsible elements.
-2. **Equipment Tab** - when a piece of equipment is selected, a new tab is created in the tabbed pane and its Equipment Details page is displayed.
+2. **Equipment Tab** - When a piece of equipment is selected, a new tab is created in the tabbed pane and its Equipment Details page is displayed.

 ## Inoperable Equipment Page